yfde/comp3021/README.md

 ### Players

-- Each player exclusively takes one position and other players and boxes cannot be moved to that place.
+- Each player exclusively takes one position, and other players and boxes cannot be moved to the position being occupied by a player.
-- Players can only move one box at once.
+- Players can only move one box at a time.
 - Players have their own boxes and can only move boxes belonging to them.
 For example, player `A` can only move `a` boxes. `b` boxes are like walls to player `A`.
 - The idea of the game is to support multiple players (more than 2).
 The core package `hk.ust.comp3021.game` should support arbitrary number of players.
 - Each player is associated with an ID, which is the offset from letter `A` to its own letter representation.
 For example, Player `C` has ID `(int)('C' - 'A') = 2`.

 ### Actions

-- In PA1, terminal based game only support at most 2 players.
-Such checking should be down in `hk.ust.comp3021.tui`.
+- In PA1, the terminal based game supports up to 2 players.
+Such checking should be done in `hk.ust.comp3021.tui`.
 - Key `A,S,W,D` and `H,J,K,L` are used to move Player with ID 0 and 1 to `Left,Down,Up,Right` direction by 1 step, respectively
 - Key `U` are used to undo the last box movement.
 Undo is not specific to players and will revert the last box movement regardless of which player moves the last box.